engeir/stowfiles/INSTALLED-linux.md

 i plain: The Plain TeX format
-i polyglossia: An alternative to babel for XeLaTeX and LuaLaTeX i poormanlog: Logarithms and powers with (almost) 9 digits i preprint: A bundle of packages provided "as is" i preview: Extract bits of a LaTeX source for output i psfrag: Replace strings in encapsulated PostScript figures
+i polyglossia: An alternative to babel for XeLaTeX and LuaLaTeX i poormanlog: Logarithms and powers with (almost) 9 digits i prelim2e: Allows the marking of preliminary versions of a document i preprint: A bundle of packages provided "as is" i preview: Extract bits of a LaTeX source for output i psfrag: Replace strings in encapsulated PostScript figures